 Freedom of Choice

-In general, with all other factors equal, the more choice you have in leaving your home, the less you will be impacted by choice.
+In general, with all other factors equal, the more choice you have in leaving your home, the less you will struggle with homesickness.

 It’s important to not view freedom of choice as an either/or situation.
 Instead, view it on a spectrum.